 Non-IgG antibodies have gained increasing importance in diagnostic and therapeutic applications with their inherent advantages compared with IgG antibodies.
 As one of the well-recognized experts in antibody engineering, Creative Biolabs is professional in applying advanced platforms for non-IgG therapeutic antibody research.
 Aided by our first-in-class technologies and professional scientists, we are dedicated to developing and utilizing non-IgG therapeutic antibodies, mainly IgM and IgA, as promising treatments for human influenza viral infection.

 Influenza, a highly contagious airborne disease, is caused by influenza viruses that are divided into three different types: influenza A, B, and C, all of which cause illness in humans.
 Influenza often occurs in seasonal epidemics and manifests as an acute febrile illness with variable degrees of systemic symptoms, ranging from mild fatigue to respiratory failure and death.
 Influenza viruses are enveloped RNA viruses, of which the most outstanding characteristic is their rapid evolution which leads to their great variability.
 Hemagglutinin (HA) and neuraminidase (NA) are the two large glycoproteins on the outside of the viral particles.
 Clinically, a rapid influenza diagnostics test can quickly identify the antigens on a swab sample from the back of the nose or throat.
-An antiviral medication, such as oseltamivir (Tamiflu) or zanamivir (Relenza), can effectively shorten the course of illness and prevent serious complications.
+Widely used antiviral medication can effectively shorten the course of illness and prevent serious complications.
 Importantly, the application of antibodies for the treatment of viral infections has been a long history.
 There are several monoclonal antibodies are being evaluated to bind and neutralize a number of influenza viruses in pre-clinical and clinical research.
 The vaccination is an effective way of protecting from influenza infection by inducing antibodies production in the body against various influenza viruses.
 In recent years, non-IgG therapeutic antibodies, mainly IgA and IgM isotypes, also have been revealed that exerted significantly protective effects against influenza infection.

 IgA, predominant in mucosal tissues (including the upper respiratory tract and digestive tract), is known to play an important role in protection against influenza virus infection.